-The National Incident Management Situation Report (IMSR) is issued at different frequencies throughout the year due based on incident activity.
+The National Incident Management Situation Report (IMSR) is issued at different frequencies throughout the year based on incident activity.
 During periods of light activity, the IMSR shall be issued weekly on Fridays.
 As activity increases, the IMSR shall be issued daily Monday through Friday.
 The IMSR shall be issued daily at National Preparedness Level 3 and above, or when incident activity and resource mobilization determine the need for a daily IMSR.

 The IMSR is prepared by the NICC Intelligence Program staff from information and data derived from the SIT/209 Application.
-What is included in the IMSR can be found at: https://www.nifc.gov/nicc/incident-information/imsr
+What is included in the IMSR can be found here.